iconify/iconify/README.md

 * Monotone icons are icons that use only 1 color.
 All icons from glyph fonts fall into this category: FontAwesome, GlyphIcons, Material Design Icons, etc.
 * Colored icons are icons that use preset palette.
-Most emoji icons fall into this category: Emoji One, Twitter Emoji, etc. You cannot change palette for those icons.
+Most emoji icons fall into this category: Noto Emoji, Emoji One, etc. You cannot change palette for those icons.

 Monotone icons use font color, just like glyph fonts.
 To change color you can do this: